Skip to main content

 What about the California-to-Georgia tax situation?

-California's top marginal income tax rate is 13.3%.
-Georgia's flat rate is 5.49%.
+California's top marginal income tax rate is 13.3%, though that applies only to the highest earners and most households pay an effective rate well below it.
+Georgia's flat rate is roughly 4.99%.
 That's a meaningful reduction for most professionals.
-However, Georgia does tax income—it's not tax-free like Texas or Florida.
-Property taxes in Georgia can be higher as a percentage than California's Prop 13-suppressed rates, but because home values are so much lower, the actual dollar amount is typically less.
+However, Georgia does tax income, so it is not tax-free like Texas or Florida.
+Property taxes in Georgia can be higher as a percentage than California's Prop 13-suppressed rates, but because home values are typically lower, the actual dollar amount is often less.
 Run the complete numbers with a CPA familiar with both states before making assumptions.

 Are there good schools comparable to San Diego's top districts?

 Yes.
 North Fulton schools (Milton, Alpharetta, Johns Creek) and East Cobb (Walton, Lassiter, Wheeler clusters) consistently rank among Georgia's best and compete favorably with Poway, San Dieguito, and Rancho Bernardo districts.
-Atlanta also has a deep private school network—Pace Academy, Westminster, Lovett, Marist—that exceeds what's available in San Diego's private sector.
+Atlanta also has a deep private school network, including Pace Academy, Westminster, Lovett, and Marist, that exceeds what's available in San Diego's private sector.
 School quality is highly neighborhood-specific, which is why address-level research matters.

 What industries are hiring in Atlanta?